-The 5th annual workshop on Visualisation in Genetic and Evolutionary Computation (VizGEC), to be held at GECCO 2014 in Vancouver, will explore, evaluate and promote current visualisation developments in the area of genetic and evolutionary computation (GEC).
+The 7th annual workshop on Visualisation in Genetic and Evolutionary Computation (VizGEC), to be held at GECCO 2016 in Denver, will explore, evaluate and promote current visualisation developments in the area of genetic and evolutionary computation (GEC).
 Visualisation is a crucial tool in this area, providing vital insight and understanding into algorithm operation and problem landscapes as well as enabling the use of GEC methods on data mining tasks.
 Particular topics of interest include (but are not limited to):

 - visualisation of the evolution of a synthetic genetic population;